 In addition, IPs are bound by the Statements of Insolvency Practice (SIPs), details of which can be found at here.

-If you consider that the IP has not dealt with your comments or complaint appropriately you should then put details of your concerns in writing to our complaints officer Nick Bonser (Operations Manager) at PBC Business Recovery & Insolvency Ltd, 9/10 Scirocco Close, Moulton Park, Northampton, NN3 6AP or firstname.lastname@example.org This will then formally invoke our complaints procedure and we will endeavour to deal with your complaint under the supervision of a senior partner unconnected with the appointment.
+If you consider that this has not dealt with your comments or complaint appropriately you should then put details of your concerns in writing to our complaints officer Nick Bonser (Operations Manager) at PBC Business Recovery & Insolvency Ltd, 9/10 Scirocco Close, Moulton Park, Northampton, NN3 6AP or firstname.lastname@example.org This will then formally invoke our complaints procedure and we will endeavour to deal with your complaint.

 Most disputes can be resolved amicably either through the provision of further information or following negotiations.
 However, in the event that you have exhausted our complaints procedure and you are not satisfied that your complaint has been resolved or dealt with appropriately, you may complain to the regulatory body that licences the insolvency practitioner concerned.
-Any such complaints should be addressed to The Insolvency Service, IP Complaints, 3rd Floor, 1 City Walk, Leeds, LS11 9DA, and you can make a submission using an on-line form available here; or you can email email@example.com; or you may phone 0300 678 0015 – details on call charges can be found here.
+Any such complaints should be addressed to The Insolvency Service, IP Complaints, 3rd Floor, 1 City Walk, Leeds, LS11 9DA, and you can make a submission using an on-line form available here with guidance here; or you can email email@example.com; or you may phone 0300 678 0015 – details on call charges can be found here.
 The Insolvency Service Complaints gateway will review any complaint received and decide whether it is appropriate to forward the matter to the relevant authorising body.
 Please note that the Insolvency Service, encourages a complainant, in the first instance, to attempt to resolve any complaints via the internal complaints process of the firm in respect of which the complaint is being made

 PBC Business Recovery & Insolvency Ltd holds a Consumer Credit Licence, licence no. 673996 and is authorised under that licence for credit brokerage, debt adjustment and debt counselling.
 Further details are held on the Consumer Credit Register, which can be found here.
 Complaints relating to matters under our Consumer Credit Licence can be referred to The Financial Ombudsman Service, Exchange Tower, London E14 9SR and you may be able to access their Alternative Dispute Resolution (ADR) system.
 More information can be found on their website.